sysdesign-code/dev-sec-ops-demo/README.md

-# Building secure software delivery pipeline on Google Cloud - This is the content for the blog post
+# Building secure software delivery pipeline on Google Cloud - This is the content for the blog post.

 - A very brief introduction text about the DevOps and DevSecOps concept.